 Three U.S., Russian and Japanese astronauts descended safely into Kazakhstan late Nov.
 21, ending their 167-day Expedition 29 duties aboard the International Space Station.
 The Soyuz 27 mission spacecraft carrying Mike Fossum, Sergey Volkov and Satoshi Furukawa landed under parachute on the frigid, snow-covered plains north of Arkalyk at 9:26 p.m.
 EST, in the predawn of Nov.
 22 local time (8:26 a.m.).
 Helicopter-borne recovery teams landed quickly and expedited the extraction of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Crew Makes Safe Descent".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Crew Makes Safe Descent".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.